MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 The CodePush plugin is made up of two components:

-1. A JavaScript module, which can be imported/required, and allows the app to interact with the service during runtime (e.g. check for updates, inspect the metadata about the currently running app update).
+1. A JavaScript module, which can be imported/required, and allows the app to interact with the service during runtime (for example check for updates, inspect the metadata about the currently running app update).

 2. A native API (Objective-C and Java) which allows the React Native app host to bootstrap itself with the right JS bundle location.